modalitysystems/modalitysoftware-docs/TWAPerformance/automation/scenarioLibrary/Automation-Template-BuiltInDevice-Notification.md

       },
       {
         "type": "TextBlock",
-        "text": "For your awareness, you have used a built-in PC Microphone or Speakers.
+        "text": "For your awareness, you have used an on-board PC Microphone or Speakers.
 If you are experiencing any quality issues, you may get a better experience by using a Microsoft Teams Certified device.", "wrap": true
       },
       {